On My Way Pre-K

 Participating local providers in these counties will be expected to enroll children in On My Way Pre-K for the 2018/2019 school year, with the possibility of a limited program beginning in January of 2018.

-These additional counties will join Allen, Jackson, Lake, Marion and Vanderburgh counties, which have provided early education via the On My Way Pre-K program since 2015 as first authorized by the General Assembly.
+These additional counties and On My Way Pre-K Agreement sites will join Allen, Jackson, Lake, Marion and Vanderburgh counties, which have provided early education via the On My Way Pre-K program since 2015 as first authorized by the General Assembly.

 Maximum Gross Income Guidelines

 Families - Please click below for more information and an application: